Updated on Jan. 6, 2023

-Currently, there is no cure for COVID-19.
-A vaccine is a proven and safe way to help your body fight sickness; by strengthening your immune system to develop immunity to a disease, without having to get the disease first.
+Currently, there is no cure for this potentially deadly virus.
+The COVID-19 vaccine is a proven and safe way to help your body defend itself by developing immunity to it.

 To learn more about U.S. COVID-19 vaccine clinical trials, please visit clinicaltrials.gov.